 Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

-On February 4, 2023 the following complaint was posted on the BBB (Better Business Bureau) by a Florida, USA person who claims losing $5,000 to a CryptoCurrency investment scam at theglobaltradefx24.com:
+On February 4, 2023, the following complaint was posted on the BBB (Better Business Bureau) by a Florida, USA, person who claims to have lost $5,000 to a CryptoCurrency investment scam at theglobaltradefx24.com:

 A close friend of mine reached out to me on Instagram and informed me that one of his acquaintances was involved in cryptocurrency mining.
 I then spoke with the person, who I’ll call Taylor Williams, on Instagram and she seemed knowledgeable about the topic, leading me to trust her.